-The Leura Garage, (984 Railway Parade, 02 4784 3391) offers delicious modern Australian fare served with flare in a stunning locale of industrial chic design.
+The Leura Garage, (984 Railway Parade, 02 4784 3391) offers delicious modern Australian fare served with flair in a stunning locale of industrial chic design.

 Segway Tours operate on the grounds of the Fairmont Resort (1 Sublime Pt Rd Leura, 0418 229 539) offering guided bush tours described as ‘the closest thing to flying without leaving the ground’